Islamic Defenders Front: Activities against perceived defamation of Islamic sensitivity

-Opposition and uprising against Basuki Tjahaja Purnama
+Opposition against Basuki Tjahaja Purnama

-The FPI was known for its efforts to topple the administration of former Jakarta governor Basuki Tjahaja Purnama, popularly known as Ahok.
-The FPI criticized Basuki's background as a Christian and Chinese Indonesian, both being minorities, citing that the position of the governor of Jakarta should be reserved only for Muslims.
+The FPI gained renewed notoriety for its efforts to topple the administration of former Jakarta governor Basuki "Ahok" Tjahaja Purnama.
+The FPI criticised Basuki's background as a Christian and Chinese Indonesian, both being minorities, citing that the position of the governor of Jakarta should be reserved only for Muslims.
 In 2014, the FPI held a demonstration in front of the Jakarta Regional People's Representative Council building in Jakarta.
 The organization refused to accept Basuki as Jakarta's governor after former governor Joko Widodo was elected President the same year.

 In late 2016, during the 2017 Jakarta gubernatorial election season, the FPI led the national outcry against Basuki for his alleged blasphemy against the Qur'an.
 As a response to the perceived blasphemy, the FPI organized seven protests titled 'Aksi Bela Islam', ('Action to Defend Islam') in order to create pressure against Basuki and to demand his imprisonment.
 The protests culminated in the November 2016 Jakarta protests, December 2016 Jakarta protests and February 2017 Jakarta protests.
 These were held once a month until Basuki's final conviction in May 2017, when he was sentenced to two years imprisonment after losing the election to Anies Baswedan.